One of the world’s biggest ships remains wedged across Suez Canal, disrupting a key trade route

 At least 150 boats carrying tons of consumer goods and cargo are stuck in a high-stakes traffic jam as eight tugboats work to free the massive vessel.

 The ship, which was bound for the Netherlands, became trapped along the 120-mile-long canal from the Red Sea to the Mediterranean on Tuesday following a dust storm that brought heavy winds and poor visibility.
-The Suez Canal Authority (SCA) confirmed that the ship had lost ability to steer, spurring rescuers to attempt to clear the mud and sand from under the vessel.
+The Suez Canal Authority confirmed that the ship had lost ability to steer, spurring rescuers to attempt to clear the mud and sand from under the vessel.

 But with surrounding boats unable to travel and pressure mounting to free the megaship, concerns are growing that it may be a rather long wait for business along the waterway to resume.